Here’s a weekend itinerary for eco-friendly, sustainable, and kind adventures in Dutchess County, New York.

 John’s grandson, Alexander offered to give us the Harney & Sons factory tour.
 He is so full of knowledge about everything relating to tea.
 I could really sense his passion for tea, especially when it came to traveling the world to source rare varieties.
 He’s visited Taiwan, China, Japan and India to find the best tasting teas.

+Visiting the tea factory was one of the most interesting things to do in Dutchess County.
 As we toured around the factory, we could see that the company sources, blends, and packages their tea from start to finish, keeping full control over all aspects of production.
 They are committed to making and selling the finest tea possible and have strict quality control measures.
 If the tea bags aren’t filled to a certain weight or standard, they aren’t sold to the public.
 It was really fascinating to see the huge pieces of equipment to blend and package the tea.
 They even make some of their own tea bags at the factory.

 One of my favorite parts of the tour was smelling all of the tea.
 The tea sits in giant barrels before being packaged and shipped off to a store near you.
 We walked around and smelled the various fragrances of each tea blend.
 From smooth vanilla scents to bright floral ones, I could certainly get used to smelling all of the tea.
 Is there somehow a way that I could pivot being a professional blogger into being a professional tea tester?

 I quickly discovered that the one that smelled the best was a tea blend called Paris, with scents of Earl Grey, black currant, vanilla, with a hint of caramel.
 It’s inspired by Mike Harney’s visits to Paris and enjoying pots of tea at Parisian tea shops.
 I knew that I had to buy some of that at their tea room.
 If you’re interested in taking a factory tour at Harney & Sons, please reach out to their headquarters via email or phone.
+Definitely add “smelling tea” to your list of things to do in Dutchess County.

 Lunch at Harney & Sons Tea Room